A Ball Point Game Moment with AI?

 Then they hear that other groups have achieved ten times as many points.

-Between excitement and skepticism
+Between Excitement and Skepticism

 This week, Timon forwarded me a compelling blog post by Harper Reed.
 In it, he describes his personal learning journey with AI tools in software development – across nine stages.